A Survey on Spoken Italian Datasets and Corpora

 \subsection{By Demographic and Linguistic Features}

-Spoken Italian datasets vary significantly in their demographic and linguistic coverage.
-Datasets skewed toward a particular demographic (e.g., one gender, age group, or ethnicity) may lead to biased models, while including balanced demographics ensures models perform equitably across all groups, avoiding unfair outcomes.
-If instead the purpose is toward the study of a particular region or ethnic group, then it is worth noticing that the speech may be characterized by a different rhythm or intonation even within the same language, thus it is important to characterize these features to make the dataset useful in applications targeting a specific community.
-Also the lack of linguistic diversity in datasets leads to models that fail in real-world settings where varied accents or code-switching (mixing languages) are common.
+Spoken Italian datasets can differ greatly in both demographic and linguistic coverage.
+When a dataset skews toward a specific demographic—such as a particular gender, age group, or ethnicity—it risks producing biased models.
+Conversely, ensuring balanced demographic representation helps models perform equitably across all groups, thereby preventing unfair outcomes.
+However, if the goal is to study a specific region or ethnic community, it is important to note that speech patterns can vary in rhythm and intonation even within the same language.
+Properly characterizing these features is essential for creating a dataset that serves the needs of targeted applications within that community.
+Also, the lack of linguistic diversity in datasets leads to models that fail in real-world settings where varied accents or code-switching (mixing languages) are common.
 These distinctions highlight the sociolinguistic dimensions of speech data.